EthanCavadia/EthanCavadia.github.io/README.md

 ### FourCircle

-Here is the application of AoSoA in my code for the Circle.
+Here is the application of AoSoA for the Circle.

 ![](https://github.com/EthanCavadia/EthanCavadia.github.io/blob/master/Assets/FourCircle.png)

 ### FourSphere

-Here is the application of AoSoA in my code for the Sphere.
+Here is the application of AoSoA for the Sphere.

 ![](https://github.com/EthanCavadia/EthanCavadia.github.io/blob/master/Assets/FourSphere.png)